Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 The use of a custom-built ``Erlang`` environment is *strongly* recommended, to be able to rely on an adequately-configured and up-to-date version [#]_.
 Thus no need to install any distribution-specific prebuilt Erlang package [#]_, however the ``GCC`` compiler (or any similar C compiler) must be available so that the build of Erlang can be performed.

-.. [#] In the past, some distributions shipped stripped-down versions of Erlang that happened to be incorrectly built (ex: lacking some components).
+.. [#] In the past, some distributions shipped stripped-down versions of Erlang that happened to be incorrectly built (e.g. lacking some components).
 Nowadays some include versions of Erlang that are way too ancient to be conveniently used.
 The last stable version of Erlang is always the best bet, and the Sim-Diasca developments tend to stick to it (possibly using bleeding edge additions, thus often *requiring* recent-enough versions of Erlang).

 .. [#] It is even safer not to have any *system-level* installation of Erlang, so that no version mismatch can ever happen, despite potential mistakes made in the user shell settings (note that a runtime checking of all the actual Erlang versions in use by each distributed host is performed).
 Thus one may only install first the dependencies of Erlang, i.e. the ones listed by the `"show dependencies" action <https://wiki.archlinux.org/index.php/Pacman/Rosetta#Querying_package_dependencies>`_ for your distribution of choice.